Data Sources & Verification

 Sacred Trails data is a solid starting point, but pilgrimage infrastructure changes constantly.
 Before you leave home, we recommend independently confirming:

-- !Lodging prices and availability — especially in peak season (May–September on Camino routes, April–May for Shikoku)
+- !Lodging availability and your own expected rate — especially in peak season (May–September on Camino routes, April–May for Shikoku)

 - !Opening hours of albergues, restaurants, and pharmacies — rural villages often have limited schedules